Yalie Saweda Kamara

 Writer, Professor & Poet Laureate of Cincinnati, Ohio

-2022-2023 Cincinnati and mercantile library Poet Laureate (2-year term)
+press release: 2022-2023 Cincinnati and mercantile library Poet Laureate (2-year term)

 Photo Credit: PhilArmstrong/MercantileLibrary